anwerriahi/AlgoLizer-V1.2/README.md

-# Algorithm Visualizer is an interactive online platform that visualizes algorithms from code.
+# AlgoLizer is an Algorithm Visualizer is an interactive online platform that visualizes algorithms from code.
 Learning an algorithm gets much easier with visualizing it.
 ## Try it here: https://algolizer-selection-sort.netlify.app/